-Akshay Kumar Reacts STERNLY To His Son Aarav Being Targeted By Nasty Comments: It Breaks My Heart
+Akshay Kumar Reacts STERNLY To His Son Aarav Being Targetted By Nasty Comments: It Breaks My Heart

 Akshay On Mean Comments & Trolls Targeted At His Son

-When asked how he feels when his son Aarav gets targeted with mean comments, he said, "I think anyone that tries to exploit kids without permission for their own gain might need to take a hard look in the mirror and ask themselves ‘would they want anyone to do this to their own children'?"
+When asked how he feels when his son Aarav gets targetted with mean comments, he said, "I think anyone that tries to exploit kids without permission for their own gain might need to take a hard look in the mirror and ask themselves ‘would they want anyone to do this to their own children'?"

 ‘Trash Talking Anyone Under 21 Publicly Should Be Illegal’